Privacy

 These applications are considered by our Registration Assessment Panel which are independent panels of dentally qualified assessors.

-Where we process personal data, special category personal data or criminal conviction data in connection with registration, we do it on the basis that the processing is necessary to carry out our statutory functions in relation to registration, and the processing is in the substantial public interest.
+Where we process personal data, special category personal data or criminal offence data in connection with registration, we do it on the basis that the processing is necessary to carry out our statutory functions in relation to registration, and the processing is in the substantial public interest.
 In addition, some special category personal data is processed by us for the purpose of monitoring equality of opportunity or treatment.

 In some cases, providing data to us for registration is a statutory requirement.
 Not providing data, or providing inaccurate data, may mean that your application for registration is refused or your applicant may be subject to fitness to practise procedures by us.
 This may lead to various outcomes, including conditions being imposed on your registration, the suspension of your registration, or removal (erasure) from the register.